jackmford/personal-website-MK2/README.md

 # personal-website-MK2

-MK2 of the website is running on a Ditial Ocean droplet using NGINX as a reverse proxy and uWSGI to serve the Flask application.
+MK2 of the website is running on a Ditial Ocean droplet using Caddy as a reverse proxy and uWSGI to serve the Flask application.

 Found at [jackmitchellfordyce.com](https://www.jackmitchellfordyce.com/)